This article is the eleventh in a series of biographies about members of the 32nd Station Hospital (and the last of four about the unit’s nurses).

 Charlotte was transferred to 74th Station Hospital in March 1945.
 She reached the rank of 1st lieutenant before leaving the army.
 The Kruegers raised two daughters and a son and lived in Temple, Texas.
 She died in Walter Reed Army Medical Center, aged 65.
 The Kruegers are buried at Arlington National Cemetery.

-2nd Lieutenant Williams was listed on the December 31, 1943 roster with an assignment of Ward Nurse, Medical Section.
+2nd Lieutenant Williams served at Pine Camp, New Jersey prior to joining the 32nd Station Hospital at Camp Kilmer, New Jersey on December 29, 1942.
+She appeared on the December 31, 1943 roster with an assignment of Ward Nurse, Medical Section.
 She was listed as a general duty nurse on the May 1 and December 31, 1944 rosters.
 She was promoted to 1st lieutenant as of February 7, 1945.
 She left the unit in July 1945 along with many other longstanding members.

 Evelyn H. Wilson (Evelyn Youse), N-723338 (March 25, 1911 – December 20, 1977)